St. Cloud Curriculum and Call

 Medical education features a closely connected cycle of teaching, learning, and progressive responsibilities; senior learners teach junior learners, and all learners are involved in ongoing professional and personal development.

-Residents of the eight University of Minnesota family medicine residency programs have many responsibilities, including that of supervisors and educators.
+Residents of the University of Minnesota family medicine residency programs have many responsibilities, including that of supervisors and educators.
 Most medical students encounter family medicine residents as teachers during the Family Medicine Clerkship.
 Therefore, residents receive instruction about clerkship/rotation goals and objectives as well as training in teaching methods.

 First-year rotations